 - Medical or Nursing Assistants

-Software and I.T. jobs are increasing every day.
-There is a rising need for people with knowledge of computers, networks, and new programs to set up these technologies and implement them effectively.
+Software and IT jobs are increasing every day.
+Currently, there is a pressing need for people with knowledge of computers, networks, and new programs.
+Other professionals are hired to set up these technologies and use them effectively.
 Some high-growth jobs in the area that require an associate’s degree are:

 - Web Developers

 - Computer Programmers